nasosi/eumorphic/README.md

 3. Easy adaptation of existing classes.
 4. Value semantics.
 5. No coupling.
-6. Performance - We completely avoid overhead of runtime dispatch.
+6. Performance - No overhaed due to runtime dispatch for unordered collections of data.
 7. Able to be used in non-template functions.

 The properties list was adapted from [[Bandela2019]](https://github.com/CppCon/CppCon2019/blob/master/Presentations/polymorphism__virtual/polymorphism__virtual__john_bandela__cppcon_2019.pdf).